 Despite these complications, it should be noted that in two very important respects prediction is an easier problem than the typical econometric estimation problem.
-First, forecasting models have right-and-wrong answers, or at least their accuracy can be evaluated probablistically.
+First, forecasting models have right-and-wrong answers, or at least their accuracy can be evaluated probabilistically.
 Coefficient estimation problems, in contrast, do not have answers: one can always specify an error structure, prior probability or alternative model structure that places the estimated emphasis on different variables, and there is no empirical method of deciding between these specifications.
 Second-and closely related to the first issue-forecasting problems are not affected by collinearity, which is the bane of coefficient estimation in the social sciences because every behavior tends to be linked to every other behavior.
-Coefficient estimates with low standard errors are clearly useful for obtaining a theoretical understanding of a situation, but they are not essential for the pragmatic purposes of forecasting (Wonnacott & Wonnacott 1979:81).
+Coefficient estimates with low standard errors are clearly useful for obtaining a theoretical understanding of a situation, but they are not essential for the pragmatic purposes of forecasting ([80]:81).
 For this reason, it is not surprising that models with very diffuse coefficient structures-for example neural networks and VAR-increasingly are found in early warning research.

 Most of the examples of early warning used in this book employ some form of sequence analysis.
-As discussed in Chapter 4, the sequence analysis approach has a long history in political science-at the most fundamental level, it is simply a systematic rendition of the "case study" or "lessons of history" technique that has been used by decision-makers since time immemorial (see May 1973, Mefford 1985, Neustadt & May 1986, Vertzberger 1990, Khong 1992).
+As discussed in Chapter 4, the sequence analysis approach has a long history in political science-at the most fundamental level, it is simply a systematic rendition of the "case study" or "lessons of history" technique that has been used by decision-makers since time immemorial [55, 61, 64, 74, 49].
 History is considered relevant to decision-makers because they assume that when a particular set of events and circumstances observed in the past is observed again, the resulting events from that prior case can also be expected to apply in the new case, all other things being equal.

 This simple observation is both reinforced and attenuated by the fact that it is reflexive-the methods that decision-makers use to interpret the past have an impact on how they create the future.
-If decision-makers act consistently on the "lessons of history", then history will in fact have lessons.
+If decision-makers act consistently on the "lessons of history," then history will in fact have lessons.

-By itself, however, belief in the importance of historical examples is insufficient to create empirical regularities because of "Van Crevald's Law"15: A conspicuously successful strategic innovation is unlikely to succeed twice precisely because it was successful the first time.
-More generally, work of the Santa Fe Institute on the so-called the "El Farol Problem" (see Casti 1997) has demonstrated that systems of adaptive utility maximizers generally do not exhibit regularized
+By itself, however, belief in the importance of historical examples is insufficient to create empirical regularities because of "Van Crevald's Law"18: A conspicuously successful strategic innovation is unlikely to succeed twice precisely because it was successful the first time.
+More generally, work of the Santa Fe Institute on the so-called the "El Farol Problem" (see Casti [18]) has demonstrated that systems of adaptive utility maximizers generally do not exhibit regularized behavior because they look at history.
+In computer simulations, such agents tend to show quasi-chaotic behavior that is not predictable.
+If the political world consists solely of rational adaptive agents, there is little point in trying to make predictions based on past behaviors.19 There are undoubtedly some forms of international behavior (for example international exchange-rate behavior) for which this is true.